saisundu/grade-10-igcse-past-papers/EN-0500/Paper-1/2023/Feb-March-2.md

 - **Answer Criteria**: Full explanation (both strands) gets 2 marks; partial explanation gets 1 mark.
 - **Acceptable Answers**: (pure) red / crimson / vermillion, liquid / solution / moisture.
 - **ChatGPT Response**:
-For Question 1(b)(i) of the Cambridge IGCSE First Language English Paper 1, based on Text B of the insert "Into the Delta," a sample response to explain in your own words what the text means by 'scarlet fluid' could be:

 In the context provided, 'scarlet fluid' likely refers to a bright red liquid, which might symbolize something vivid and possibly startling within the natural setting described.
 The color scarlet traditionally connotes intensity or even urgency, which could be indicative of the vibrant life or the stark realities of the Delta.